jlperona-teaching/ecs390-fall19/seminars/week10.md

     * Separating your career from your personal life or "leaving it at the door"
     * Teaching emotional intelligence (explicitly or as a part of other topics)
     * Using emotional intelligence in the context of your teaching
-* Issues working with your instructor and classmates
+* Issues working with your instructor, students, and classmates
     * Combining the TA-student dynamic with social circles (lab, coworkers, etc.)
+    * Examples of difficult situations when TAing
     * Instructor showing favoritism among TAs
     * Unresponsive instructor
 * Teaching strategies